KonstantinBelenko/garbage/README.md

 ## Currently Supported Platforms

-1. arm64 (m1)
+1. ARM64 (Building on M1 mac)

 ## Currently working on

-1. Printing int literals.
+1. Printing variables and expressions.
-2. Printing variables and expressions.
+2. Algebraic operations like - and /.
-3. Algebraic operations like - and /
+3. If statements.

 ## Feature list